sporadic-labs/tile-extruder/README.md

 ![explanation](./images/explanation.png)

 You can read more about the bleeding problem and solution [here](http://rotorz.com/unity/tile-system/docs/edge-correction).
+This CLI app handles both tilesets with and without margin & spacing.

 ## Installation